speechly/speechly/templates/contact-form/README.md

 # Empty template

-This template is a blank canvas.
-Useful for speech-to-text applications, like text entry and note taking.
+This template provides a starting point for creating a contact form that can be interacted with using voice.

 ## Get started